tenbonks/gravBALL/README.md

 4. I expect there to be sound, if mute button has not clicked since page loading:
     1. Upon loading the text underneath the mute button should read "Sound on", this means sound is on by default as expected.
-    2. click the canvas to start game.
+    2. Click the canvas to start game.
 Starting sound was played when canvas was clicked.
     3. Let the ball freely bounce, Sound was played on ball bounce.
     4. Let the ball freely bounce and hit pillar, played sound when a collision is detected.
     5. Pass an obstacle and a sound is played to indicate the score incrementing.